adelebai/pacific-whale-video-processing/README.md

 It is also recommended to run this on a machine with a CUDA compatible GPU for speed.

-## Run Settings
+## Run Settings & Output

-The program outputs 3 different things:
+The program outputs 3 different things into a specified folder:
 1. a file containing video timestamps of a whale surfacing (TBC)
-2. a set of video clips extracted from the original video containing moments of whale surfacing (output to */surfacing_clips*)
+2. a set of video clips extracted from the original video containing moments of whale surfacing (output to **/surfacing_clips**)
-3. a set of images extracted from the original video containing high quality frames of the whale (output directory specified)
+3. a set of images extracted from the original video containing high quality frames of the whale (output to **/quality_frames**)

 In terms of computational cost, (2) and (3) are more expensive to output.
 Depending on the needs, one can switch them off for speed (TBC).
 By default, all 3 outputs are on.

 ## How to Run (Windows)

 ```
-python run.py "<video path>" "<quality frames output directory>"
+python run.py "<video path>" "<output directory>"

 ```

 ## How to Run (Linux)

 ```
-python3 run.py "<video path>" "<quality frames output directory>"
+python3 run.py "<video path>" "<output directory>"

 ```